 (image source: http://agron-www.agron.iastate.edu/)

 Brown Patch Fungus Disease - Brown patch disease is caused by a species of Rhizoctonia fungus.
 It usually occurs in St. Augustine, Bermuda, Bahia, and Centipede grasses.
 Brown patch fungus typically begins in a small area of the lawn, but can spread quickly.
 The initial sign of the disease is a yellowing of the foliage.
 Affected blades are easily pulled from the stolon because the fungus destroys the tissue at the leaf base.
-Infected areas...[read more]
+Infected areas will typically appear in a circular...[read more]

 With today’s ecological concerns in mind, more people are considering the addition of turfgrass than ever before.
 The U.S. Congress has acknowledged these positive environmental benefits.
 “Turfgrass sod in urban areas and communities can aid in the reduction of carbon dioxide emissions, mitigating the "heat island" effect, reducing energy consumption and contributing to efforts to reduce global warming trends.”